grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 ## Lifepath

 A plugin lifepath system that uses spark tables and describe setting as tables.
-To design your own lifepath system create:

-To design your own lifepath system create:
+To create a lifepath system for your own campaign you'll need to plugin:

-* Create spark tables for your setting, using its common themes and motifs.
+* Spark tables for your setting, using its common themes and motifs.
-* A rumour table.
+* A rumour table for your campaign.
 * d66 tables for the locations, cultures, backgrounds, and careers from your setting.
 * A table of notable NPCs.

-Player's can then follow this process to create their character:
+Player's can then follow this procedure to create a rough outline of their new character:

-1. Roll for your homeland from the locations table
+1. Roll for your homeland from the locations table.
-2. Roll for you culture and/or background
+2. Roll for you culture and/or background.
-3. Roll for you career
+3. Roll for you career.
 4. Roll once on the spark table for each of the following:
 	1. Personality
 	2. Style of appearance